 Thomas Ederth is a Senior lecturer and Docent (Associate Professor) in Molecular Physics, and conducts research in surface chemistry, predominantly basic research related to interactions of biological material (organisms or biomolecules) with surfaces.
-The research activities build on a common ground of knowledge and methods for analysis of surface and interfaces, which is applied to projects in different disciplines.
+The research activities build on a common ground of knowledge and methods for analysis of surfaces and interfaces, which is applied to projects in different disciplines.
 Of the used methods, vibrational spectroscopy and neutron reflectometry are of particular importance.
 Current research includes projects in these areas:

 - Marine biofoling and marine bioadhesion